Tommy's news, 22/05/2018

 Pre-eclampsia is a condition that only occurs in pregnancy - typically after 20 weeks - and affects 2-8 in 100 women.
 It is diagnosed through a combination of hypertension (raised blood pressure) and proteinuria in pregnancy (the presence of protein in your urine).
 If left untreated, pre-eclampsia can be dangerous for both the mother and baby.

 We support all efforts that:

-- Prioritize patient and community education and treatment for these disorders
+- Prioritise patient and community education and treatment for these disorders

-- Prioritize education, training, and access to medical resources for healthcare providers
+- Prioritise education, training, and access to medical resources for healthcare providers

 - Address prevention through a better understanding of the causes and through access to appropriate, safe, and effective treatments